dsccommunity/dsccommunity.org/content/Community/committee.en.md

 ## The Decision Process

-The DSC committee is a steering committee that makes decisions affecting the organization and the DSC Resources it owns.
+The DSC committee is a steering committee that **makes decisions** affecting the organization and the DSC Resources it owns, **after consulting the community** of maintainers, contributors and users.

 The goal of this organization and new approach is to not be blocked by the lack of availability of one of its member.